oladimeji9/word-counter/README.md

 # word-counter
-the program counts the number of occurence of a word in a sentence
+the program counts the number of occurence of a word in sentence